-- Completion of an educational program for physician assistants approved by the Commission on Accredited Allied Health Education Programs - Is currently licensed by the South Carolina Board of Medical Examiners - Is under a physician's general (or direct, if required by state law) medical supervision - Provides services that a physician assistant is legally permitted to provide by state law - RHC has written policy that specifies what services a physician assistant may render to RHC beneficiaries - Is employed by or receives compensation from a RHC
+- Completion of an educational program for PAs approved by the Commission on Accreditation of Allied Health Education Programs. - Is currently licensed by the South Carolina Board of Medical Examiners. - Is under a Physician's general (or direct, if required by state law) medical supervision. - Provides services that a PA is legally permitted to provide by state law. - RHC has written policy that specifies what services a PA may render to RHC beneficiaries. - Is employed by or receives compensation from a RHC.